bb-io/Lexeri/README.md

 ### Terminology management

 - **Create term request** Create a term request that can suggest terms to be added to the termbase.
-- **Extract terms from document** Create a new term extraction from a document
+- **Extract terms from document** Create a new term extraction from a document.
+The term extraction will be accessible in the task board.
+- **Import terms** Import from a tbx, csv or xlsx file.
+The import will be accessible in the task board for further editing.

 ## Events